List of commands

 seravo-image-max-resolution-width.
 Maximum image quality for JPEG is set to 90.
 Image quality for PNG files is set to 7.
 Prints the output to terminal and

-wp-purge-cache - Purges nginx proxy cache, WordPress object cache, WordPress rewrite cache and PageSpeed cache.
+wp-purge-cache - Purge all server caches: Nginx proxy cache, WordPress object cache, WordPress rewrite cache and PageSpeed cache.

-wp-reset-all-passwords - This script resets passwords for all registered WordPress users.
+wp-reset-all-passwords - Reset passwords for all registered WordPress users.
+Automatically also resets sessions.

---dev parameter to pull latest git master as update.
+--dev parameter to pull latest git master instead of the latest stable release.

 wp-makepot - is a wrapper for

-msgfmt and rename the result to MO.
-Can be given a target path, otherwise the process is done on
+msgfmt and generate binary .mo files.
+Can be given a target path as an argument, otherwise the process is done on

-wp-shadow-pull - Replaces your files and information from your production environment with your chosen shadow environment.
+wp-shadow-pull - Replace files and database contents in your production environment with your chosen shadow environment.
 Use with caution, as it may break your site.
 Makes a backup for you automatically.

-wp-shadow-reset - Replaces your files and information from your shadow environment with your production environment.
+wp-shadow-reset - Replace files and database in a shadow environment with data from the production environment.
 Will delete and replace all files in the

 /data/wordpress/ directory of a shadow with a clone from production.
 Use with caution, as data from your shadow can not be recovered after this process.

-wp-test-ng - Runs the latest tests on the website.
+wp-test-ng - Run the next generation tests on the website.

-wp-watch-logs - Start watching all the logs under
+wp-watch-logs - Print all new linest written to any of the logs under

 Note: These are only available inside the Vagrant box.

-wp-pull-production-db - Copies the production database into your local Vagrant box.
-Also replaces all production siteurls in the database with your local development siteurl.
+wp-pull-production-db - Copy the production database into local Vagrant box.
+Also replaces all production siteurls in the database with the local development siteurl based on the contents of

-wp-pull-production-plugins - Pulls the plugins used in production.
+wp-pull-production-plugins - Pull the plugins used in production.
+Uses

 Vagrant internal commands